-Having your life feel like an open book to the nanny can feel uncomfortable and one-sided since it's unlikely that you know the same intimate details about her.
+Having your life feel like an open book to the nanny can feel uncomfortable and one-sided since it's unlikely that you know the same intimate details about them.
 Furthermore, more than the nuts and bolts of the household, the nanny sees the inner workings and emotions among the family.
-She sees you when you are walking out the door late to a meeting, flirting with your partner, stressed and working on a deadline, or when you and your partner snip at each other after a long day.
+They see you when you are walking out the door late to a meeting, flirting with your partner, stressed and working on a deadline, or when you and your partner snip at each other after a long day.
 You can bet that the nanny is also picking up on the household stress if your family is in crisis, such as an elderly parent being sick or if you are going through a divorce.

 Another area of privacy to consider is what is said outside of your home and family.
 In the same way it's common for us to talk about our work relationships, nannies will discuss their work relationships with their peers too.
 In this case, the context of the conversation may revolve around the details of the household, the treatment of the children, the eating and sleeping arrangements, and other more intimate details of the family.
-You may be worried about what the nanny may be telling her friends, and whether or not it gets back to the employers of other nannies.
+You may be worried about what the nanny may be telling their friends, and whether or not it gets back to the employers of other nannies.

-You may feel like the nanny is someone you can talk to since she may know the people and stressors of your life.
+You may feel like the nanny is someone you can talk to since they may know the people and stressors of your life.
 Confiding with your nanny can make the relationship stronger, especially if you are both disclosing about your lives to each other.
 Then again, it can also put your nanny in an uncomfortable or even superior position to know so much about the family.
 You may also feel uncomfortable and In turn, responsible for your nanny's family and issues if you know too much.

 How much you disclose to your nanny is up to you.
 While we would air on the side of caution in disclosing personal information to the nanny, there are times when this may be necessary to help clarify what might be mixed signals the nanny may receive.
 Some nanny/employer relationships last well beyond the tenure of employment; others end when the nanny stops working for the family.
 Be conscious and mindful about what you disclose and what the nanny has access to finding out.

 What to do with your feelings: Having a confidentiality clause in your work agreement may help alleviate some of the fears you have about your personal life being on display.
-More than this, though, you need to discuss up front issues of trust so the nanny knows that details of her life and work situation are not on display and know that you expect the same.
+More than this, though, you need to discuss up front issues of trust so the nanny knows that details of their life and work situation are not on display and know that you expect the same.